 Dana supports schools with developing school-wide literacy leadership and growth, inclusive practices to reach all members of the community, effective coaching methods and literacy to support cultural competency.

-Dana lives, writes, and teaches on the beaches of North Carolina with her partner and their small family.
+Dana lives, writes, and teaches on the beaches of North Carolina with her fur babies.